List of halls of residence at the University of Reading: Greenow and McCombie

 Self-catered accommodation for 130 residents.

 Mackinder Hall

 Opened in 2010, offers 563 en-suite rooms.
+The rooms are grouped into 8-room flats, each with a communal open-plan kitchen and living room.
+The hall consists of a series of 5 story houses grouped around a courtyard (Ashbury, Blewbury, Cholsey, Enbourne, Fawley and Hurley - all small settlements around Reading).

 Sherfield Hall

 Self-catered accommodation covering two areas.

 Stenton Hall

 Self-catered hall with en-suite rooms.

 Stenton Townhouses

 Opened in 2012, contains 300 self-catered rooms split over 25 houses.

 St George’s Hall

 A historic hall, St George's was founded in 1939 as an accommodation for over 100 female students.
 Since then, it has expanded, and today offers self-catered accommodation to around 400 male and female students.

 Wessex Hall

 Wessex Hall is a mixed, self-catered, shared bathroom hall on the edge of the Whiteknights campus.

 Windsor Hall

 All rooms include a catered meal package.